Should you use these steps?

-Choose Apple () menu > System Preferences, click iCloud, and then click the Sign Out button.
+If using an earlier version of macOS, choose Apple menu > System Preferences, click iCloud, then click Sign Out.

 Sign out of iMessage

-In the Messages app, choose Messages > Preferences, then click Accounts.
-Select your iMessage account, then click Sign Out.
+Open the Messages app, then choose Messages > Preferences from the menu bar.
+Click iMessage, then click Sign Out.

-To unpair your Bluetooth devices, choose Apple menu > System Preferences, then click Bluetooth.
-Hover the pointer over the device that you want to unpair, then click the remove (x) button next to the device's name.
-When the dialog asks if you're sure, click Remove.
+To unpair a Bluetooth device, choose Apple menu > System Preferences, then click Bluetooth.
+Move your pointer over the device that you want to unpair, then click the remove (x) button next to the device name.

 Follow the steps to erase your Mac and reinstall macOS.

 After the macOS installation has been completed, your Mac will restart to a setup assistant.
 Press Command-Q to shut down instead of continuing the setup process.

 Turn on your Mac and immediately press and hold these four keys together: Option, Command, P and R. Release the keys after about 20 seconds.
 This clears user settings from the memory and restores certain security features that may have been altered.
 Learn more about resetting NVRAM.